mlabuda2/nf-tower-docs/docs/faqs.md

 `export TOWER_AWS_SSE=AES256`

+Note:

-Note that this solution requires at least Tower v21.10.4 and Nextflow 21.10.6 build 5660.
-Please check [https://github.com/nextflow-io/nextflow/issues/2808](https://github.com/nextflow-io/nextflow/issues/2808) to see if an outstanding bug regarding the upload of task `.command.log` files remains outstanding or has been fixed.
+* This solution requires at least Tower v21.10.4 and Nextflow 21.10.6 build 5660.
+* Please check [https://github.com/nextflow-io/nextflow/issues/2808](https://github.com/nextflow-io/nextflow/issues/2808) to see if a bug related to the upload of task `.command.log` files has been fixed.

 ## Azure